Links

 Type semantics and ids

 Type name: two types with the same memory layout and composition still are distinct types.
-This is required to distinguish number of apples from a number of oranges: both has the same memory layout and composition, but different semantic.
+This is required to distinguish a number of apples from a number of oranges: both have the same memory layout and composition, but different semantics.

-To achieve this, semantic type id is computed as a Black3 hash of:
+To achieve this, semantic type id is computed as a SHA2-256 hash of:

 Type name